inverse/personal-site/_posts/2025-02-11-graceful-oled-tv-shutdown-automation.md

           - switch.media
 ```

-Since adding this logic the TV hasn't prompted to refresh itself.
+Since adding this behaviour the TV hasn't prompted to refresh itself.